Please read the following section -- favorite poems by others

 Nancy Takacs's newest book Dearest Water is now available from Mayapple Press.

-Her poems appear in The Harvard Review, Missouri Review, The Carolina Quarterly, West Branch, Crab Creek Review, Terrain.org.,2River ,Kestrel, Hayden's Ferry Review, Nimrod, Weber, Verse Daily, and many other literary journals.
+Her poems appear in The Harvard Review, Missouri Review, The Carolina Quarterly, West Branch, Crab Creek Review, terrain.org.,2River ,Kestrel, Hayden's Ferry Review, Nimrod, Weber, Verse Daily, and many other literary journals.
 Her books include The Worrier: poems, Blue Patina, Red Voice, Juniper, Preserves, Wild Animals, and Pale Blue Wings.
 She is the recipient of awards, including The Juniper Prize, Finalist for the National Poetry Series, runner-up for The Missouri Review Editor's Prize; a Pushcart Prize, The Sherwin Howard Poetry Prize, the 2018 15 Bytes Poetry Prize, the 2016 15 Bytes Poetry Prize, The Nation/Discovery Award, and the book-length Poetry Award from the Utah Arts Council.
 Nancy has also been an artist-in-the schools, as well as in prisons.
 An MFA from the Iowa Writer's Workshop, she is an emerita professor at Utah State University Eastern, and former wilderness studies instructor.
 She currently teaches poetry writing privately, as well as for communities of writers.

 Nancy is the inaugural Poet Laureate of Helper City, Utah,